alexntelifilippidis/DispatchDataETL/README.md

-│   ├── docs                    # Directory that created from sphinx and manages the html doc that exists in github │   ├── etl_process             # Directory for all etl classes │   ├── config.py               # Config file for the source code │   └── main.py                 # The running file
+│   ├── docs                    # Directory that created from sphinx and manages the html doc that exists in github │   ├── etl_process             # Directory for all etl classes │   ├── config.py               # Config file for the source code │   ├── max_id.txt              # The file that we save the max id for every insertion to the bronze tables so we can │   │                             identify where we need to start the next run to ingest data to silver layer │   └── main.py                 # The running file
 ├── tests                       # Directory for all tests │   ├── sql_scripts             # Directory init sql script for test db